10 Best Electric Pressure Washers of 2022 – Reviews & Top Picks

 There are many pressure washers on the market designed to take on cleaning tasks that range from mild to extreme.
 Too powerful, and you’ll damage the surface you’re trying to clean.
 Underpowered, and you’re not getting that surface clean at all.
 Hopefully, our reviews have helped you pick the right machine, but in case you’re still on the fence, we’re going to go over our recommendations once more.

-For the best value, we suggest the GreenWorks GPW1602.
+For the best electric pressure washer for the money, we suggest the GreenWorks GPW1602.
 This pressure washer works when it’s standing or lying down and manages 1600 PSI for basic cleaning tasks.
 It weighs less than 18 pounds and has a 35-foot power cord to provide plenty of reach.

 The Champion gas pressure washer is our premium choice.
 This beast creates a powerful 3200 PSI stream with a 2.4 gallons per minute flow rate.
 It’s protected by a two-year warranty and lifetime technical support.